outdreamer/build-a-cure/docs/tasks/function_to_do.md

               - unit cases are likelier to be representable with units (integers)
               - insight 'adding more dimensions to a problem creates more complexity that cant be captured with integer coefficients' (just like adding self-multipliers in the form of exponents creates curvature)
               - derivate of first is a constant whereas derivative of the second is another exponent term which is less likely to have integer solution
+        - why would the solution involve elliptic curves?
+          - bc of structural similarities like 'elliptic curve parameter patterns are related to wave functions (polynomials) which are created with exponents'

   - finish list of useful interface components, including structures of useful interface components (like structures of specific useful concepts)
     - example: 'apply concepts to system interface to identify conceptual structures in system'